Where are the best places in the state of New Mexico?

 Farmington has some of the most employed as well as the highest earning residents in the entire state of New Mexico.
 Factor in a very low crime rate, and this Farmington is a real gem.

-With high incomes comes a high cost of living, which can been seen in the home pricese.
+With high incomes comes a high cost of living, which can been seen in the home prices.
 Additionally, the commute time for Farmington residents to work is significantly higher than average.

-Wrapping Up The Best Of The Best In New Mexico
+Wrapping Up The Best Places When It Comes To Living In New Mexico

 If you’re looking at areas in New Mexico with the best economic situations, where there’s lower than average crime, and a lot to do, this is an accurate list.